 And with the significant increase in sales for Lewis’s books (many of which are also available on CD)which were already selling 6 millions copies annuallymany people are discovering Lewis for the first time while others are rediscovering the unique magic and relevance of his work.

-The scope of Lewis’s work is quite remarkable, including philosophy and theologyThe Abolition of Man, Christian Reflections, Mere Christianity, The Four Loves, The Problem of Pain, Miracles; literary history and criticismThe Discarded Image, The Allegory of Love, English Literature in the Sixteenth Century; fictionThe Screwtape Letters, Perelandra, That Hideous Strength, The Great Divorce, Till We Have Faces; autobiographySurprised by Joy, A Grief Observed; current affairsGod in the Dock, Present Concerns; poetryNarrative Poems, Poems; and much more.
+The scope of Lewis’s work is quite remarkable, including philosophy and theologyThe Abolition of Man, Christian Reflections, Mere Christianity, The Four Loves, The Problem of Pain, Miracles; literary history and criticismThe Discarded Image, The Allegory of Love, English Literature in the Sixteenth Century; fictionThe Screwtape Letters, Out of the Silent Planet, Perelandra, That Hideous Strength, The Great Divorce, Till We Have Faces; autobiographySurprised by Joy, A Grief Observed; current affairsGod in the Dock, Present Concerns; poetryNarrative Poems, Poems; and much more.

 Your Invitation to Join the C. S. Lewis Society of California:

 As a result, we welcome those who may be interested in C.S.
 Lewis to become a Member and participate in the program of the C. S. Lewis Society of California.
 The Society is interested in events, articles, interviews, publications, and other developments that advance deeper understanding of the life, works, and ideas of C. S. Lewis and others who are addressing the enduring philosophical, cultural, historical, literary, theological, social, and economic issues of mankind.

 “For the last thirty years of his life no other Christian writer in this century had such an influence on the general reading public as C.S.
 Lewis.”The Times Literary Supplement (London)